luismarcarrillo/luismarcarrillo/README.md

 ## Hi there! 👋

-I'm Luismar Carrillo, a passionate student of electronic engineering.
-My main goal is to delve deep into the world of mathematics, understanding its purest forms and applying this knowledge to solve real-world problems in areas such as finance, climate change, and computer science.
+I'm Luismar Carrillo, an enthusiastic student of electronic engineering with a deep passion for mathematics and machine learning.
+My ultimate goal is to become an applied mathematician and scientist, using these powerful tools to solve complex problems across various domains, including finance, climate change, and computer science.
 Here’s a bit more about me:

-- 🔭 I’m currently working on mastering Java Spring Boot and applying Machine Learning techniques to problems and areas of interest such as finance and climate change, using mathematics and computer science.
+- 🔭 I’m currently focused on advancing my knowledge in machine learning and mathematics, applying these techniques to tackle challenges in fields like finance and climate change, all while building a solid foundation in computer science.
-- 🌱 I’m currently learning Java, ML Engineering, and a lot of mathematics.
+- 🌱 I’m actively learning Python, ML Engineering, and deepening my understanding of mathematics.
-- 👯 I’m looking to collaborate on open-source projects, especially those related to mathematics, computer science, finance, or climate change.
+- 👯 I’m eager to collaborate on open-source projects, especially those that intersect with mathematics, computer science, finance, or climate change.
-- 🤔 I’m looking for help to create an open-source community in Machine Learning and Artificial Intelligence topics.
+- 🤔 I’m looking to build and contribute to an open-source community centered on Machine Learning and Artificial Intelligence.
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/luismarcarrillo)
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have a keen interest in ultralearning techniques and always strive to find the most efficient ways to master new skills and knowledge.

 Feel free to connect with me or ask any questions!
-I'm always open to new ideas and collaborations.
+I'm always open to new ideas, collaborations, and challenges.